FOUNDED IN THE EMPIRE STATE

 REBUILDING & MODERNIZING

-After a fire destroyed over 80% of our facilities and inventory in early January 1986, we moved operations to a satellite facility 40 miles away.
-Despite adverse conditions and huge losses, Empire Kosher managed to meet the market’s demand with the help and support of customers and business associates.
-Empire Kosher was able to reconstruct and continue their operations in Mifflintown.
-Through the ashes of this devastation, Empire Kosher rebuilt and modernized operations.
+After a fire destroyed more than 80% of our facilities and inventory in early January 1986, we moved operations to a satellite facility 40 miles away.
+Despite adverse conditions and huge losses, Empire Kosher® managed to meet the market’s demand with the help and support of customers and business associates.
+Empire Kosher® was able to reconstruct and continue operations in Mifflintown.
+Through the ashes of this devastation, Empire Kosher® rebuilt and modernized operations.
 We are now proud to run one of the largest and most modernized kosher poultry processing facilities in the United States.